jameshosken/nyuad-heuristics-jterm2017/DAY_01/README.md

 A 'name' in python is a sort of container for different types of things (numbers, letters, words).
 You can assign the number 2 to a name, for example, by typing `mynumber = 2`.
 Some different types of things than can be attached to a name are:

 1. Strings.
 Any letter, number, or punctuation mark.
 Identified by single or double quotes.
+Example: "abcDEF123!@#"
-Example: "abcDEF123!@#" ..* You can add strings together using '+'.
+  - You can add strings together using '+'.
 For example: `"Hello" + "World"` becomes `"HelloWorld"` 2.Integers: Whole numbers.
 Example: 123
-..* You can use mathematical operations on integers.
+  - You can use mathematical operations on integers.
 Some common ones are + - / *
-..*Note that if you divide an integer by another integer, the answer will be cut off after the decimal point.
+  - Note that if you divide an integer by another integer, the answer will be cut off after the decimal point.
 3. Floating point numbers ('floats' for short).
 A number with a decimal point.
-Examples: 1.23, 0.001, 42.0 ..* You can use mathematical operations on floats as well.
+Examples: 1.23, 0.001, 42.0
+  - You can use mathematical operations on floats as well.
-..*Note that if you add/subtract/divide/multiply a float with an integer, the answer will be given as a float.
+  - Note that if you add/subtract/divide/multiply a float with an integer, the answer will be given as a float.

 #### Counting with computers.